osisoft/Edge-Data-Store-Docs/content/security/security-overview.md

 ## Data egress

-Use HTTPS to write data to OSIsoft Cloud Services or OSIsoft PI Web API; writing to either of these destinations is not limited to the local device.
+Use HTTPS to write data to AVEVA Data Hub or OSIsoft PI Web API; writing to either of these destinations is not limited to the local device.

 ## EDS adapters